vonknio/zulip-wiki/Developer-Documentation.md

 |              ui_tools                                 | Has all the UI elements displayed by View     |
 |              cli/run.py                               | Runs the app                                  |

-Zulip Terminal is uses [urwid](http://urwid.org/) render it's UI in the terminal.
-Urwid is an awesome library through which use can render a decent terminal UI in python.
-[Urwid's Tutorial] is a great place to start if looking forward to contributing to zulip-terminal. :)
+Zulip Terminal uses [urwid](http://urwid.org/) to render the UI components in terminal.
+Urwid is an awesome library through which you can render a decent terminal UI just using python.
+[Urwid's Tutorial] is a great place to start for new contributors.